fitrianingrum/fitrianingrum.me/content/post/2020/account-confirmation-aspnet-core-sendgrid.md

 **Step 21.** Check your inbox.
 If you cannot find the email, also check your Spam folder, just in case it went there.

 **Step 20.** Click the hyperlink to confirm your new account.
-After that, you should be able to login successfully.

 {{< figure src="https://res.cloudinary.com/phi21st/image/upload/c_scale,q_auto,w_600/v1605175607/fitrianingrum.me/2020-aspnet-core-sendgrid/19-check-inbox.jpg"
 	title="Figure 11.
 Confirming account"
 	alt="Confirming account"
 	width="600"
 	class="text-center" >}}

+After confirming your email by clicking the hyperlink, you should be able to login successfully.

+## Conclusion

+Confirming users' emails helps to verify they're not impersonating someone else.
+Besides, it prevents them from receiving unwanted emails from your application.

+You've learned how to enable account confirmation in ASP.NET Core using SendGrid, which is one of the most popular email service providers.
+Of course, you can use other email service providers, but SendGrid is worth checking out.

 ## References